 As Rondé Barber loped into the Veterans Stadium end zone on January 19, 2003, at the end of the most iconic play in Tampa Bay Buccaneers history, he hooked his left arm over his shoulder and used his thumb to point out the name on the back of his jersey.
 Sixteen years later, that name is going up on the façade at Raymond James Stadium, in much bigger letters, acclaiming Barber's lofty spot in franchise history.

-Barber's Ring of Honor induction ceremony will take place at halftime of Tampa Bay's home game against the New York Giants on Sunday, September 22, in the third week of the 2019 season.
+Barber's Ring of Honor induction ceremony will take place at halftime of Tampa Bay's home game against the New York Giants on Sunday, September 22.
 Before and after the ceremony, Barber will be in the Fox broadcast booth, providing color commentary on the game.

 The ceremony will include the unveiling of Barber's last name and his jersey number, 20, on the façade below the upper deck on the stadium's east side.
 There it will join the names of the other 12 members of the Ring of Honor: Lee Roy Selmon, John McKay, Jimmie Giles, Paul Gruber, Warren Sapp, Derrick Brooks, Mike Alstott, Doug Williams, John Lynch, Malcolm Glazer, Jon Gruden and Tony Dungy.